 We were also interested in ‘Deepfake detection’ in humans.
 When synthetic media is used for malicious purposes the recipient is exposed to a forgery masquerading as something genuine.
 If people can detect when they are being exposed to such content they can prevent it from influencing their decision making.
 Unfortunately, when we explained the concept of a Deepfake to participants and informed them that they had just encountered one during the study, only a small fraction (X%) of those who were exposed to the Deepfake recognized it for what it was.
 The vast majority (X%) believed that what they had encountered was an authentic recording.
 Perhaps more worryingly, when we told participants in the genuine content group that the videos or audio were Deepfakes, many agreed (X%).
-It seems that in a world where Deepfakes exist, the mere suggestion that content is fake is enough to make certain people question the validity of what they see or hear [ref].
+This combination of poor false negative and false positive rates means that individuals are highly likely to make poorly informed decisions regarding the authenticity of the content (Sensitivity = XX, Specificty = XX, Youden's J = XX).
+It seems that in a world where Deepfakes exist, the mere suggestion that content is fake is enough to make some people question the validity of what they see or hear, even when that content is genuine [ref].

 Finally, we wanted to know if ‘Deepfake detection’ serves to protect the individual from its influence.
 If one recognizes that the information they are being exposed to has been intentionally manipulated in order to influence them, then the recipient should reject that content or at least attempt to minimize its control.
-Surprisingly, however, we found that this was not the case: those who detected that the video or audio clip was a Deepfake were just as likely to be manipulated into liking or disliking Chris as those who failed to do so (see Fig. X; stats here).
+Worrying, however, we found that this was not the case: those who detected that the video or audio clip was a Deepfake were just as likely to be manipulated into liking or disliking Chris as those who failed to do so (see Fig. X; stats here).

 Taken together, it seems that a single (brief) exposure to a Deepfake can alter how people think and feel about others; that it impacts them in a similar way to genuine content; that most people are unaware they are being exposed to a synthetic forgery; and that Deepfakes do not need to be undetectable or even perfectly convincing in order to hack the human mind.